-Monte Carlo (MC) methods are widely employed in different fields, for computational inference and stochastic optimization [1, 2, 4, 5].
-Markov Chain Monte Carlo (MCMC) methods [5] are well-known MC methodologies to draw random samples and compute efficiently integrals involving a complicated multidimensional target probability density function (pdf), $\pi(\mathbf{x})$ with $\mathbf{x} \in \mathcal{D} \subseteq \mathbb{R}^{d_x}$.
+Monte Carlo (MC) methods are widely employed in different fields, for computational inference and stochastic optimization [1, 2, 3, 4].
+Markov Chain Monte Carlo (MCMC) methods [4] are well-known MC methodologies to draw random samples and efficiently compute integrals involving a complicated multidimensional target probability density function (pdf), $\pi(\mathbf{x})$ with $\mathbf{x} \in \mathcal{D} \subseteq \mathbb{R}^{d_x}$.
 MCMC techniques only need to be able to evaluate the target pdf, but the difficulty of diagnosing and speeding up the convergence has driven intensive research effort in this field.
-For instance, several adaptive MCMC methods have been developed in order to determine adequately the shape and spread of the proposal density which is used to generate candidate samples, within the MCMC scheme [3, 6, 5, 7].
+For instance, several adaptive MCMC methods have been developed in order to determine adequately the shape and spread of the proposal density used to generate candidate samples within an MCMC scheme [5, 6, 4, 7].
 Nevertheless, guaranteeing the theoretical convergence is still an issue in most of the cases.
 Moreover, in a single specific (long) run, the generated chain can remain trapped in a local mode and, in this scenario, the adaptation could even slow down the convergence.
 Thus, in order to speed up the exploration of the state space (and specially to deal with high-dimensional applications [8]), several schemes employing parallel chains have been recently proposed [2, 7], as well as multiple try and interacting schemes [9], but the problem is still far from being solved.
 The interest in the parallel computation can be also originated by other motivations.
-For instance, several authors have studied the parallelization of MCMC algorithms which have traditionally been implemented in an iterative non-parallel fashion, in order to reduce their computation time [10, 11].
-Furthermore, parallel MCMC schemes are required in a big data problems, where, for instance, the complete posterior distribution is split in different partial sub-posteriors [12, 13, 14, 15, 16].
+For instance, several authors have studied the parallelization of MCMC algorithms, which have traditionally been implemented in an iterative non-parallel fashion, in order to reduce their computation time [10, 11].
+Furthermore, parallel MCMC schemes are required in a big data problems, where one possible approach consists of splitting the complete posterior distribution in different partial sub-posteriors [12, 13, 14, 15, 16].